«Medicata» — the eRx platform with all-in-one app for prescribed medications

 The ideal storm hit us two months after the New Year celebration:

-Private clinics put on hold all their budgets, regional state partnerships stalled, investors' negotiations were slid aside – everything changed – new tasks, topics, and problems were raised.
+Private clinics put on hold all their budgets, regional state partnerships stalled, investors' negotiations slid aside – everything changed – new tasks, topics, and problems were raised.

 I am thankful to the entire talented team at Medicata, as well as the founders, investors, partners, and clients, for four engaging and fruitful years working on the project.